jjYBdx4IL/ajax-solnotes/README.md

        * Optionally, set the link's properties to start the window minimized (it will only show for a second anyways).
        * You can check the server by starting the Cygwin command line (ie. bash), then enter `screen -r` to attach to the solr console.
 Press `ctrl-a, d` to detach and leave it alone.
 Use `screen -ls` to show a list of running screen sessions.
        * The administrative frontend should be running at http://localhost:8983 now.
-* Optional: generate the favicon (optional, needs [ImageMagick 7](https://imagemagick.org/index.php) - available via Cygwin on Windows 10): `magick -background transparent "favicon.svg" -define icon:auto-resize=16,24,32,48,64,72,96,128,256 favicon.ico`
+* Optional: generate the favicon (needs [ImageMagick 7](https://imagemagick.org/index.php) - available via Cygwin on Windows 10): `magick -background transparent "favicon.svg" -define icon:auto-resize=16,24,32,48,64,72,96,128,256 build/favicon.ico`

 ## Continuous Integration